briancappello/flask-unchained/README.md

 ```
 /home/user/dev/hello-flask-unchained
 ├── app.py
+├── static  # just like Flask, this is the default and gets used automatically if it exists
+│   └── styles.css
 └── templates  # just like Flask, this is the default and gets used automatically if it exists
     ├── layout.html
     └── site